nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 PlannerMD shows an error message.

   Use case resumes at step 1.

 * 1b.
 PlannerMD detects data entered with invalid format.

     * 1b1.
 PlannerMD shows an error message stating the required format.

   Use case resumes at step 1.

-**Use case: Deleting a patient/doctor**
+**Use case: UC01D Adding a doctor** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC01P but references to patient is replaced with doctor instead.

+**Use case: UC02P Listing all patient**

 **MSS**

-1. Receptionist requests for a list of patients/doctors
-2. PlannerMD shows a list of patients/doctors
-3. Receptionist requests to delete a specific patient/doctor in the list
+1. Receptionist requests to list all patients.
-4. PlannerMD deletes the patient/doctor which is reflected immediately in the list
+2. All patients are displayed in the patient records tab.

    Use case ends.

+**Use case: UC02D Listing all patient** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC02P but references to patient is replaced with doctor instead.

+**Use case: UC03P Finding patients** <br>
+**Precondition:** PlannerMD is displaying the patient tab.

+**MSS**

+1. Receptionist requests to find patients with desired keywords.
+2. All patients with desired keywords are displayed in the patient records tab.

+   Use case ends.

 **Extensions**
+* 1a.
+No keywords given.

+    * 1a1.
+PlannerMD shows an error message.

+       Use case ends.

+**Use case: UC03P Finding doctors** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC02P but references to patient is replaced with doctor instead.

+**Use case: UC04P Deleting a patient** <br>
+**Precondition:** PlannerMD is displaying the patient tab.

+**MSS**

+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
+2. Receptionist requests to delete a specific patient/doctor in the list
+3. PlannerMD deletes the patient/doctor which is reflected immediately in the list

+    Use case ends.

+**Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 PlannerMD shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

   Use case ends.

+**Use case: UC04D Deleting a doctor** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC04P but with the following changes:
+* Replace references of patients with doctors
+* Replace references of <u>listing patients (UC02P)</u> with <u>listing doctors (UC02D)</u>
+* Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

-**Use case: Adding a risk profile to a patient**
+**Use case: UC05P Editing personal details of a patient** **Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

-1. Receptionist requests to find a certain patient by typing his/her name in the CLI
-2. PlannerMD shows a list of patients with that name
+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
-3. Receptionist requests to add a risk profile to a specific person in the list
+2. Receptionist requests to edit the personal details of a specific patient in the list
-4. PlannerMD adds the risk profile which is reflected immediately in the list
+3. PlannerMD edits the patient's personal details which is reflected immediately

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

     * 3a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

+**Use case: UC05D Editing personal details of a doctor** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC05P but with the following changes:
+* Replace references of patients with doctors
+* Replace references of <u>listing patients (UC02P)</u> with <u>listing doctors (UC02D)</u>
+* Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

-**Use case: Editing the risk profile of a patient**
+**Use case: UC06P Editing the remark of a patient** <br>
+**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

-1. Receptionist requests to find a certain patient by typing his/her name in the CLI
-2. PlannerMD shows a list of patients with that name
+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
-3. Receptionist requests to add a risk profile tag of a specific person in the list
+2. Receptionist requests to edit the remark of a specific person in the list
-4. PlannerMD adds the risk profile tag which is reflected immediately in the list
+3. PlannerMD edits the remark which is reflected immediately in the list

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

+**Use case: UC06D Editing the remark of a patient** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC06P but with the following changes:
+* Replace references of patients with doctors
+* Replace references of <u>listing patients (UC02P)</u> with <u>listing doctors (UC02D)</u>
+* Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

-**Use case: Adding a tag to a patient**
+**Use case: UC07P Adding a tag to a patient**<br>
+**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

-1. Receptionist requests to list patients
-2. PlannerMD shows a list of patients
+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
-3. Receptionist requests to add a tag to a specific person in the list
+2. Receptionist requests to add a tag to a specific person in the list
-4. PlannerMD adds the tag which is reflected immediately in the list
+3. PlannerMD adds the tag which is reflected immediately in the list

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

-* 3b.
+* 2b.
 The given tag is invalid.

-    * 3b1.
+    * 2b1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

+* 2c.
+The given tag already exists.

+    * 2c1.
+PlannerMD shows an error message.

+      Use case resumes at step 2.

+**Use case: UC07D Adding a tag to a doctor** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC07P but with the following changes:
+* Replace references of patients with doctors
+* Replace references of <u>listing patients (UC02P)</u> with <u>listing doctors (UC02D)</u>
+* Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

-**Use case: Deleting a tag from a patient**
+**Use case: UC08P Deleting a tag from a patient**<br>
+**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

-1. Receptionist requests a list of patients
-2. PlannerMD shows a list of patients
+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
-3. Receptionist requests to delete a tag from a specific person in the list
+2. Receptionist requests to delete a tag from a specific person in the list
-4. PlannerMD deletes the tag which is reflected immediately in the list
+3. PlannerMD deletes the tag which is reflected immediately in the list

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

     * 3a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

-* 3b.
+* 2b.
 The given tag is non-existent.

     * 3b1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

-**Use case: Editing personal details of a patient**
+**Use case: UC08D Deleting a tag from a doctor** <br>
+**Precondition:** PlannerMD is displaying the doctor tab.

+Same as UC08P but with the following changes:
+* Replace references of patients with doctors
+* Replace references of <u>listing patients (UC02P)</u> with <u>listing doctors (UC02D)</u>
+* Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

+**Use case: UC09 Scheduling an appointment**

 **MSS**

-1. Receptionist requests to find a certain patient by typing his/her name in the CLI
-2. PlannerMD shows a list of patients with that name
+1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
+2. Receptionist <u>lists (UC02D)</u> or <u>finds (UC03D)</u> relevant doctors.
-3. Receptionist requests to edit the personal details of a specific patient in the list
+3. Receptionist requests to schedule the appointment with patients and doctors listed.
-4. PlannerMD edits the patient's personal details which is reflected immediately
+4. PlannerMD updates the doctor's schedule which is reflected immediately

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-PlannerMD shows an error message.

-      Use case resumes at step 2.

-**Use case: Editing personal details of a doctor**

-**MSS**

-1. Receptionist requests to find a certain doctor by typing his/her name in the CLI
-2. PlannerMD shows a list of doctors with that name
-3. Receptionist requests to edit the personal details of a specific doctor in the list
-4. PlannerMD edits the doctor's personal details which is reflected immediately

-    Use case ends.

-**Extensions**

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The given index for patient/doctor is invalid.

     * 3a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

-**Use case: Scheduling an appointment**

-**MSS**

-1. Receptionist requests to find a certain doctor by typing his/her name in the CLI
-2. PlannerMD shows a list of doctors with that name and the corresponding appointments
-3. Receptionist sees that doctor is available and requests to schedule the appointment
-4. PlannerMD updates the doctor's schedule which is reflected immediately

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
-The given index is invalid.
+The appointment time clashes with the doctor's schedule

     * 3a1.
-PlannerMD shows an error message.

-      Use case resumes at step 2.

-* 4a.
-The appointment time clashes with the doctor's schedule

-    * 4a1.
 Receptionist decides to reschedule to a different time.
-    * 4a2.
+    * 3a2.
 Receptionist requests to reschedule to a different time.
-    * 4a3.
+    * 3a3.
 PlannerMD updates the doctor's schedule which is reflected immediately.

       Use case ends.

-**Use case: Deleting an appointment**
+**Use case: UC10 Listing today's appointments**

 **MSS**
-1. Receptionist requests to list appointments
+1. Receptionist request to list all of today's appointments with his/her desired parameters.
-2. PlannerMD shows the list of appointments
+2. All of today's appointments are displayed in the appointment list.
-3. Receptionist requests to delete an appointment
-4. PlannerMD deletes the appointment from the appointment list which is reflected immediately

    Use case ends.

 **Extensions**
+* 1a.
+There are no appointments for the current day.

+    * 1a1.
+A message is shown informing the user that there are no appointments for the current day.

+      Use case ends.

+**Use case: UC11 Filtering appointments**

+**MSS**
+1. Receptionist request to filter through all appointments with his/her desired parameters.
+2. The filtered results are displayed in the appointment list.

+   Use case ends.

+**Extensions**

+* 1a.
+The user does not specify any parameters when filtering through the appointment records.
+    * 1a1.
+All appointments in the appointment records are displayed in the appointment list.

+      Use case ends.

+* 1b.
+The user enters a parameter that is invalid.
+    * 1b1.
+An error message is shown, informing the user of an invalid parameter.
+    * 1b2.
+User enters the new parameters.

+      Steps 1b1-1b2 are repeated until the new parameters entered are valid.

+      Use case resumes from step 2.

+**Use case: UC12 Deleting an appointment**

+**MSS**
+1. Receptionist <u>lists (UC10)</u> or <u>filters (UC11)</u> for relevant appointments .
+2. Receptionist requests to delete an appointment
+3. PlannerMD deletes the appointment from the appointment list which is reflected immediately

+    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

-**Use case: Editing an appointment**
+**Use case: UC13 Editing an appointment**

 **MSS**
-1. Receptionist requests to list appointments
+1. Receptionist <u>lists (UC10)</u> or <u>filters (UC11)</u> for relevant appointments .
-2. PlannerMD shows the list of appointments
-3. Receptionist requests to edit a specific appointment
+2. Receptionist requests to edit a specific appointment
-4. PlannerMD edits the appointment which is reflected immediately
+3. PlannerMD edits the appointment which is reflected immediately

     Use case ends.